Does your company have a road map to success?

 With the right processes in place, you don't have to worry about employee turn-over or business interruptions.
-Processes provide a core framework that minimizes those interruptions and allows for easier transitions for new hires or team changes.
+Processes provide a core framework that minimize those interruptions and allow for easier transitions for new hires or team changes.

 Defining your processes may seem like a daunting task.
 It's easier to do what you've always done and hope it works, but as the saying goes, if you do what you've always done, you'll get what you've always gotten.
 And that doesn't leave much room for growth.
 But there are steps you can take to begin defining processes that will help you realize your company's full potential.

 How do you do what you do?
 What procedures are currently in place, who uses them, and what are the goals of each?

 Step 2: Rank the processes you currently use.

 In order to determine the best workflow for your company, you need to know what's most important to your end goals.
 Then prioritize your processes accordingly.

 Step 3: Break your processes down into individual steps.